scottlamb/moonfire-nvr/guide/install.md

      downloading it), it stays around until the file is closed.
 Moonfire NVR currently doesn't account for this.

-The sample files directory can be set or changed using:
+The sample files directory is configured through the systemd service setup with the "--samples-dir=" option.

     $ moonfire-nvr config --samples-dir=/path/to/samples/dir